Creating a weekly menu plan is a task I personally dislike. However, making one week after week is one of the simplest ways to save money.

 Let me explain how each of these really can affect your budget.

 See if this relates to your life: You are heading home from work and look at the clock.
 The time says 5:22 p.m.
 As you look ahead, you notice that traffic has slowed down.
 At that moment, you realize you are still at least 30 minutes away from home.

 You finally tear through the door at 5:50, the first thing you hear is “What’s for dinner!?!?” or “I’m starving!!!!
 When are we going to eat?!”
 After the hectic day you’ve had, you realize you have no clue what you are going to feed the family.
 So, you say get into the car – we are headed out to eat!
-In that moment, you will drop $20 (or more)….for the 3rd time this week.
+And that means spending another $20 (or more) for the third time this week.

 Dining out is great, but not several times a week.
 Determine how much you will spend dining out and stick to it.
 That may mean one meal a week out.
-We started doing this when we were working ourselves out of debt (you can read my own debt free story).
+We started doing this when we were working ourselves out of debt.
 For us, it is normal to fix dinner at home and something to which we are accustomed.